 - Select the variable type.
 This depends on how you want to represent your variable.

 - Selection list: This variable type gives specific options for the respondent.
 For example, the variable age can be represented in age brackets, 20-29, 30-39, etc.

-- Text: This variable type is kept open for the respondent.
+- text: the variable is open-ended.
 For example, the variable age is filled out by the respondent’s data and not represented by a specific value.